jerryjappinen/MinUI/skeleton/BASE/README.txt

-MinUI is a minimal launcher for the Trimui Smart (and Pro) and Brick, the Miyoo Mini (and Plus) and A30, the Powkiddy RGB30, the M17, the MagicX XU Mini M, and the Anbernic RG*XX family--all from the same SD card.
-Why?
-Why not?
+MinUI is a minimal launcher for retro devices.
+You can use the same SD card on multiple devices.

 Source:
 https://github.com/shauninman/minui